Kayli/logspub/dev-csharp.md

 - for asp.net applications the default stack size is only 256k, comparing to 1mb for desktop app
   - can be changed in the PE header

+- asp.net mvc
+  - Hsts is a security feature to force SSL

 ## web servers